dma-dk/MRN-IETF/3-examples.md

 # Examples

-   All the examples provided in the following section are hypothetical examples.
+   All the examples provided in this section are hypothetical.
    Real world naming schemes will most likely look different.

-   Using the MRN identifier scheme a vessel with an IMO number of 9743368 could be identified as
+   Using the MRN identifier scheme, a vessel with an IMO number of 9743368 could be identified as follows:
-   follows:

    >  urn:mrn:imo:imo-number:9743368

-   The governing organization of how to assign IMO numbers is the International Maritime Organization (IMO).
-IMO may have delegated the actual assignment of numbers to another organization.
-But IMO is still the organization who has determined that an IMO number is an unique seven-digit number.
-Within the context of maritime resource names the organizational id (OID) refers to the organization who governs the syntax and rules of a particular resource type.
-In the above case the organizational ID is "imo".
+   The governing organization that assigns IMO numbers is the International Maritime Organization (IMO).
+IMO may delegate the actual assignment of numbers to another organization, but it is still the organization that determines that an IMO number is unique.
+   Within the context of maritime resource names, the organization ID (OID) refers to the organization that governs the syntax and rules of a particular resource type.
+In the example above, the organization ID is "imo".

-   Each organization further divides the organizational specific string (OSS), which is the part following "imo", into two parts.
-An organizational specific namespace ID (OSNID) which is a unique identifier within the governing organization for a particular type of resource.
-In this example, we have used "imo-number" but it could just as well have been "imonumber" or just "number".
+   Each organization further divides the organization-specific string (OSS), which is the part following "imo", into two parts.

+   The first part is an organization-specific namespace ID (OSNID), which is a unique identifier within the governing organization for a particular type of resource.
+In this example, we have used "imo- number," but this could just as well have been "imonumber" or even simply "number".

-   The second part is the organizational specific namespace string (OSNS).
-Which is the only part that differs for resources of the same type, in this case it is "9743368".
-The organizational specific namespace string is (as the name implies) specific for a combination of a OID and OSNID.
-In this case the organizational specific namespace string is always a 7 digit IMO number.
+  The second part is the organization-specific namespace string (OSNS).
+   This is the only part that differs for resources of the same type; in this case it is "9743368".
+The organization-specific namespace string is, as the name implies, specific to a particular combination of OID and OSNID.
+In this case, the organization-specific namespace string is always a 7-digit IMO number.

    Another way to identify the same vessel might be to use its MMSI number.
 Here the identifier could look like this:

    > urn:mrn:itu:mmsi:538070999

-   In this case ITU is the governing body because MMSI numbers are based on recommendation M.585 from ITU.
-It might be that national bodies does the actual assignment of MMSI numbers, but ITU is the governing body for the standardization of MMSI numbers.
+   In this case ITU is the governing body because MMSI numbers are based on ITU recommendation M.585.
+It is possible that national bodies might do the actual assignment of MMSI numbers, but ITU is the governing body for the standardization of MMSI numbers.

-   As can be seen from these two examples.
-The same vessel can be identified by multiple different identifiers.
-This is no different to a person who might be identified either by his driver license number or his social security id.
-Multiple identities can identify the same entity.
-Some parameters frequently used for identification, such as 'names of people', do most of the time qualify as identifiers, as they are not guaranteed to be unique.
-A single identifier must refer to one and only one identity.
+   These two examples show how multiple identities can identify the same entity; in this case, the same vessel can be identified by either an IMO number or MMSI number.
+This is similar to how an individual might be identified either by a driver license number or a social security ID.
+Note that some parameters that are frequently used for identification, such as human names, do not generally qualify as identifiers because they are not guaranteed to be unique.
+A single identifier must refer to one and only one entity.

-   The concept of URNs can be taken from a very coarse grained level to a very fine grained level.
-For example, a container ship might be identified by one of the two previous URL's.
+   URNs range from very coarse-grained to very fine-grained.
+   For example, a container ship might be identified by one of the two previous URNs.
 The containers aboard the ship might be identified with an URN adapting the ISO 6346 identifier scheme for container ids.

    > urn:mrn:bic:container-id:csqu3054383